sudheersagar/PSoft-Project-Insights/README.md

 * **100% Local & Secure:** Operates entirely in your local browser memory.
 No external API calls, no database connections, and no server dependencies.
 Your sensitive enterprise metadata never leaves your machine.
 * **On-The-Fly Code Decoding:** Automatically converts unreadable Base64-encoded PeopleCode and fragmented HTML/SQL into readable, syntax-highlighted blocks for immediate review.
 * **Streamlined Peer Reviews:** Built-in filters allow you to instantly isolate objects marked as `Changed`, `Absent`, or `Custom Changed`, transforming an hours-long hunt into a minutes-long inspection.
 * **Automated Documentation:** Generate ready-made migration logs with a single click.
-Export a highly structured 12-column CSV manifest or a print-optimized PDF summary for change tickets and sign-offs.
+Export a highly structured 12-column CSV manifest or a print-optimized TDD summary for change tickets and sign-offs.
 * **Deep X-Ray Auditing:** Instantly surfaces critical project-level audit headers (e.g., *Last Updated By*, *Source Operator*) and explicitly maps out complex object deployment flags.

 ## 🛠️ How to Use (The 3-Step Flow)